dimforge/nalgebra.rs/docs/decompositions_and_lapack.md

 Methods prefixed by `.try_` allow the customization of the error epsilon `eps` and of a hard limit of iteration number `max_niter` for iterative algorithms.
-`None` is returned if the given number of iterations is exceedeed before convergence.
+`None` is returned if the given number of iterations is exceeded before convergence.
 By default, the relative and absolute error epsilons are equal to the floating-point epsilon (i.e. the difference between 1 and the least value greater than 1 that is representable).